Local Food & Flavours

 Plantain

 A very large, firm variety of banana.
-Can be prepared in a number of ways including baking, frying, mashing.
+It can be prepared in a number of ways, including baking, frying and mashing.
 The plantain is also referred to as a 'cooking banana' and is extremely popular in Caribbean countries.
-It has a mild flavour and is used very much as a potato would be in the United States.
+It has a mild flavour and is used very much as a potato would be in the US.
 Often used as a side dish in the Caribbean, it is usually fried or baked.
-Not to be eaten raw!
+Definitely don't eat plantain raw!

 Roti